 Men drink more, are more likely to binge drink and are almost four times more likely to develop alcohol use disorder than women, according to the Centers for Disease Control and Prevention.
 Yet when ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 When the mom, dad or both parents drink, the health risks of alcohol extends to their future offspring.
-Robert Daly/OJO Images via Getty Images The conditions within a person’s home, family and ...
+Robert Daly/OJO Images via ...

 Some results have been hidden because they may be inaccessible to you